- Your personality isn’t fixed and changes throughout your life.

 As a result, they are what society needs them to be – not who they want to be.

 Because of trauma.
 Traumas are rules and principles we make about the world and ourselves after going through a painful experience that we didn’t process emotionally.
 They are barriers that exist in our minds.

-Traumas create a fixed mindset which prevents you from evolving and changing.
+Traumas create a fixed mindset that prevents you from evolving and changing.

 Before we begin working towards our goals, we must solve our trauma to transform the fixed mindset into a growth mindset.

 We solve traumas by writing and talking about them, which enables emotional release and processing so that the mental barrier that existed can be lifted.
 We transform our fixed mindset into a growth mindset.

 We do so by focusing on it and deciding exactly what type of person our future self is.

 Once we know, we need to enact the qualities of that future self, we need to talk like they talk, do what they do, and think as they think.

 The will to fulfill this purpose enables us to take action during which we have “peak experiences” that make us grow.
 We take on the personality of our future self until we reach the goal we had set for ourselves.